THIS ARTICLE made me look at silence and being alone in a different way.

 “We seek reassurance in stimulation.
 That’s what the story in our head, the constant engagement, the flow state experiences are really for.
 Because whenever the stream of ‘everything’s-fine-at-least-for-now’ stops, it’s like someone pushes us into that room and shuts the door behind us.
 Silence.“

 Indeed, I seek reassurance in stimulation, in distractions.
-Because often the silence brings the sadness, regret, guilt and remorse.
-I need distractions, inputs, etc. to keep all that at bay.
-Whether its listening to music, playing guitar, doing yard work, or increasingly the last few years, listening to podcasts…doing something, anything…it’s the stillness and the silence that gets me thinking of things and people that I don’t want to be thinking of.
-Rather, it’s what I shouldn’t be thinking of too much about: the past.
+Because sometimes the silence brings sadness.
+I need distractions, inputs, etc. to keep that at bay.
+Whether its listening to music, playing guitar, doing yard work, or increasingly the last few years, listening to podcasts…doing something, anything…it’s the stillness and the silence that gets me thinking of the past.

 The article makes the case that what’s scary can be quite beautiful:

 “As Twitter-philosopher Naval puts it, “life is a single-player game.”
 We’re born alone and we die alone.
 In between, we must learn to know ourselves, love ourselves, lose ourselves, find ourselves and do all of it over again.
 All of your life’s most important moments, you experience alone.
 You suffer pain alone.
 You enjoy the dopamine high of victory alone.
 Even things you experience in the presence of another person — your first love, first kiss, first time — you ultimately live through inside your own head and, thus, alone.”